 Purpose

-The purpose of this Rule is to codify requirements and standards regarding the use of open outdoor fires within the boundaries of the Monterey Bay Unified Air Pollution Control District (Air District).
+The purpose of this Rule is to codify requirements and standards regarding the use of open outdoor fires within the boundaries of the Monterey Bay Air Resources District (Air District).

 Applicability

 The provisions of this Rule shall apply to all persons who set or maintain open outdoor fires within the boundaries of the Air District.